HuaiyuKhaw/movies-react-hook/README.md

-# movies-react-hook
+# Movies-React-Hook

-A movie app that uses React Hook and OMDb API
+This is an app created to learn React Hook, using OMDb API.